CSE232-MSU/CSE232/labs/lab02.md

 The operations on these numbers are: + (sum), - (difference), * (product), / (division) and % (modulus, integer only).
 The last two deserve special comment.

-If an integer is divided by another integer, the result is an integer.
+If an integer is divided by another integer, the result is an integer, with any would-be decimal always rounded down.
 Thus the result of `6 / 4` is `1`.
 In contrast, `6.0 / 4` is `1.5`.
-That is, the `/` operator results in the **integer quotient if using integers, and floats if using floats**.
+That is, the decimal point in the first values indicates that we are using a floating point value, and the `/` operator results in the **integer quotient if using integers, and floats if using floats**.

 The result of `6 % 4` is the integer remainder of the division, thus `2` (6 divided by 4 is 1, with a remainder of 2).
-There is no equivalent for `%` in floating point math.
+There is no symbol equivalent for `%` in floating point math.

 ### Things to Think About

 - What happens when you try to divide by zero when you run your program?
 - What happens when `std::cin` obtains a letter instead of a number?